Application Portfolio Assessment Introduction and Best Practices

 This will help identify potential areas for improvement or modernization.
 The assessment should also include a comprehensive analysis of the application's codebase, looking for outdated programming languages, deprecated libraries, or security loopholes.

-It is crucial to assess the overall performance and scalability of the application to determine if it can handle current and future demands.
+Assessing the application's overall performance and scalability is crucial to determining whether it can handle current and future demands.

 Lastly, documenting the assessment findings, including a prioritized list of areas needing attention, will help the development team upgrade or replace the legacy application.